hofin34/modulog/notes.md

 ### Zabbix
 Cons:
-1. hard configuration - takes time to all setup
+1. hard configuration - takes time to all setup - have to install and configure server, database and agents
 1. hard to use - reviews tell, that documentation is bad and you have to use it for long time to understand it
 1. uses database to store configuration and data - more difficult to manipulate with it